bugzilla/bugzilla/docs/en/rst/api/core/v1/user.rst

 returned are filtered based on your permission to bless each group.
 The ``saved_searches`` and ``saved_reports`` items are only returned if you are querying your own account, even if you are in the editusers group.

+**Errors**

+* 51 (Bad Login Name or Group ID)
+  You passed an invalid login name in the "names" array or a bad group ID in the "group_ids" argument.
+* 52 (Invalid Parameter)
+  The value used must be an integer greater than zero.
+* 304 (Authorization Required)
+  You are logged in, but you are not authorized to see one of the users you wanted to get information about by user id.
+* 505 (User Access By Id or User-Matching Denied) Logged-out users cannot use the "ids" or "match" arguments to this function.
+* 804 (Invalid Group Name)
+  You passed a group name in the "groups" argument which either does not exist or you do not belong to it.

 .. _rest_user_whoami: